amazon-connect/amazon-connect-chatjs/README.md

 ```

 `ContactId`, `ParticipantId`, and `ParticipantToken` must be generated on your backend and passed to the client.
 Make a request to [StartChatContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API (see [#Usage](#usage-customer-chat)) for more details.

+`participantToken` may be omitted only when you supply a [`customChatClient`](#connectchatsessionchatclient) that holds the token on your backend, since nothing in the browser then needs it.

 #### `connect.ChatSession.setGlobalConfig()`